 Sketches for UI illustrations

 Anyway, no matter where illustrations appeared, how and for what purpose they were created, the basics were still the same: the aim of illustration was to enlighten, to clarify, to deliver the message by means of visual elements.
-In modern graphic design, therefore, illustration is an image which creates a visual message.
+In modern graphic design, therefore, illustration is an image that creates a visual message.
 To make the illustration functional, this image should be easily recognizable and preferably the information it transfers should be decoded similarly if not identically by different viewers.

 Illustration used as a part of the interface should become a working functional element.
-Making the decision in favor of using an illustration of any kind on the screen or a webpage, the designer has to think thoroughly how to take everything possible from its broad potential.
-Illustration in most cases becomes the efficient way to provide the user with a piece of information faster and easier than it could happen with the text.
+Making the decision in favor of using an illustration of any kind on the screen or a webpage, the designer has to think thoroughly how to make everything possible from its broad potential.
+Illustration in most cases becomes an efficient way to provide the user with a piece of information faster and easier than it could happen with the text.
 Using illustration in layout, it is possible to fulfill multiple user needs that is why it is so popular in user interfaces of different kinds.